aimeos/map/README.md

 ### concat()

-Pushs all of the given elements onto the map without creating a new map.
+Pushs all of the given elements onto the map with new keys without creating a new map.

 ```php
 public function concat( iterable $elements ) : self